zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 * **Freedom**: moderate positive correlation (r ≈ +0.64, p < 0.0001)
 * **Flag colors & symbols**: no significant correlations (p > 0.05)

-**Conclusion:** Reject H₀ for socio-economic indicators.
+**Conclusion:** We reject H₀ for socio-economic indicators.
 Flag‐specific features alone do not significantly correlate with happiness.
 Socio-economic factors are significantly linked to happiness, whereas individual flag features do not show meaningful direct associations.

 ---